joestubbs/coe379L-sp25/docs/projects/project02.rst

 **Part 3: (5 Points)**  Submit a 2-3 page report summarizing your findings.
 Be sure to include the following:

 * Which techniques did you use to train the models?
 (1 point)
 * Explain how you used data standardization techniques and for which variables?
+(1 point)
 * Compare the performance of all models to predict the dependent variable?
-(1point)
+(1 point)
 * Which model would you recommend to be used for this dataset (1 point)
 * For this dataset, which metric is more important, why?
 (1 point)